JoseGomis299/OpenApi2Java/README.md

 # OpenAPI to Java Spring Classes Generator

-Automated tool to convert OpenAPI YAML specifications into Java Spring classes with Lombok annotations.
-Features intelligent inheritance detection and clean code generation.
+Automated tool to convert OpenAPI YAML specifications into Java Spring classes with Lombok annotations and Spring Cloud OpenFeign clients.
+Features intelligent inheritance detection, clean code generation, and automatic API client generation.

 ## Overview

-**Two-step process:**
+**Three-step process:**
 1. Extract JSON examples from OpenAPI endpoints (organized by METHOD_endpoint/body|response/related)
 2. Generate Java Spring classes from JSON examples (same organization structure)
+3. Generate Spring Cloud OpenFeign client interfaces from OpenAPI specification

 **Organization Strategy:**
 - Examples and classes are organized by API endpoints
 - Each endpoint folder contains `body/` and/or `response/` subdirectories
 - Main schema is at the top level, all dependencies in `related/` subfolder
 - Classes that appear in multiple endpoints are duplicated (no shared folder)
+- Feign clients are organized by OpenAPI tags in a separate folder
 - All packages remain as `com.java` (imports not modified)

 ## Key Features

 ✅ **Endpoint-Based Organization** - Files organized by API endpoints (METHOD_endpoint/body|response/related)
+✅ **ALL_SCHEMAS Folder** - Consolidated view of all unique schemas organized by inheritance hierarchy
 ✅ **Smart Inheritance Detection** - Automatically detects `allOf` patterns in OpenAPI
 ✅ **OneOf Polymorphism Support** - Uses class-level generics with bounded type parameters
 ✅ **Complete Dependency Trees** - All related classes (including polymorphic children) in related/ folder